Your Horoscope This Week: March 17 To 23

-Pisces Season comes to an end on the 19th and gives way to the astrological new year once the sun enters Aries at 11:06 p.m.
-EST. The transition from Pisces Season to Aries Season will feel like going from a thunderstorm to a super-sunny parade, so give yourself time to adjust to the sudden shift from water to fire energy.
+Pisces Season comes to an end on the 20th and gives way to the astrological new year once the sun enters Aries at 2:06 p.m.
+AEDT.
+The transition from Pisces Season to Aries Season will feel like going from a thunderstorm to a super-sunny parade, so give yourself time to adjust to the sudden shift from water to fire energy.
 The astro new year is an opportune time to set intentions for the next 12 months, with the spirit of confidence and passion at the forefront of our collective consciousness.

 With Venus, the Planet of Love, currently in Pisces, and Mars entering Pisces on the 22nd, we’ll still be feeling sensitive, dreamy, and somewhat nostalgic this week, particularly since we’re now in Mercury retrograde’s pre-shadow period (Mercury will shift retrograde in Aries on April 1).
 It’s best to think twice before we make major moves.